Health Professions Admissions

 If you are researching career options, we invite you to consider the diverse offering of programs here at UT Southwestern School of Health Professions:

-- Take a closer look at a career option by registering for a campus tour.
-Tours are scheduled throughout the year and will give you the opportunity to learn about the school.
+- Take a closer look at potential career options by registering for a campus tour.
+Tours are scheduled throughout the year and will give you the opportunity to learn about the School.

-- View the SHP Catalog.
+- View the School of Health Professions Catalog.
 This publication is revised periodically and provides administrative, student, and program information.
-It does not always reflect the up-to-the-minute changes or developments that take place within programs or at SSHP.
+It does not always reflect the up-to-the-minute changes or developments that take place within programs or at the School.

 If you have decided to apply, we are glad you’re considering UT Southwestern School of Health Professions.
 Application processes, costs, timelines, and deadlines differ for programs within the School of Health Professions.